ICC lawyer meeting Gaddafi son detained in Libya

-TRIPOLI/ZINTAN (Reuters) - A delegation for the International Criminal Court has been detained in Libya after one of its lawyers was found to be carrying suspicious documents for Muammar Gaddafi’s captured son, a Libyan lawyer and a militia said on Saturday.
+TRIPOLI/ZINTAN (Reuters) - A delegation for the International Criminal Court has been detained in Libya after one of its lawyers was found to be carrying suspicious documents for Muammar Gaddafi’s captured son Saif al-Islam, a Libyan lawyer and a militia said on Saturday.

-The Australian lawyer, named as Melinda Taylor, was part of a four-member ICC delegation that travelled to the small western mountain town of Zintan to meet Saif al-Islam, who has been held there since his desert capture in November.
+The Australian lawyer, named as Melinda Taylor, was part of a four-member ICC delegation that had traveled to the small western mountain town of Zintan, where Saif al-Islam has been detained since his desert capture in November, to meet with him.

-The president of the international war crimes court said the four staff members had been detained since Thursday, and demanded their immediate release.

-Reflecting Libya’s wider problem of powerful local militias and a weak central government, the brigade holding Gaddafi’s Western-educated son said it would not heed the government’s requests to release the four before questioning them.

-Saif al-Islam is wanted by the ICC for crimes from last year’s war, but Tripoli wants to try him in his home country.
+Reflecting Libya’s wider problem of powerful local militias and a weak central government, the brigade which has been holding Gaddafi’s Western-educated son said it would not heed the government’s requests to release the delegation before questioning its members.
+Saif al-Islam also is wanted by the ICC for crimes stemming from last year’s war.

 Jehani said the documents were from several people including Saif al-Islam’s former right-hand man Mohammed Ismail.
 He said blank documents signed by Saif al-Islam had also been found.